whatsma/ZodiacSign/README.md

 # ZodiacSign
-Zodiac Sign provides a php calculator to calculate the zodiac sign from a given day and month.
+php calculator to calculate the zodiac sign for a given day and month.

 ## Status